rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 dtype: int64
 ```

-If we inspect the memory address of the data, `s2` & `s3` addresses will remain un-touched, but `s1` memory address will change because of a copy operation performed during the writing:
+If we inspect the memory address of the data, `s2` & `s3` addresses will remain untouched, but `s1` memory address will change because of a copy operation performed during the writing:

 ```python
 >>> s2.data.ptr